BugSwarm/bugswarm/README.md

                                      single-quotes.
 See cache-dependency/README for details on flags.
 ```
 _Example_:

+First, log in to a Docker registry with `docker login`
 ```
 $ ./run_cache_project.sh -r "alibaba/canal" -c ~/bugswarm -ca '--separate-passed-failed --no-strict-offline-test'
 ```